ZephyrRaine/pulledfrop/_drafts/brownie-cove-express.md

     a surreal and unsettling tone.
 Who knows what mysteries Brownie Cove Express will hold, but it certainly looks like it’s going to be an interesting ride.
   url: https://www.alphabetagamer.com/brownie-cove-express-alpha-sign-up/
-- title: Second place at the PC Indie Pitch @ Sweden Games Conference
+- title: PC Games Insider
   quote: Sand Gardeners were certainly able to grab our judges attention, and leave
     them just wondering what fate awaits those on the Brownie Cove Express.
   url: https://www.pcgamesinsider.biz/news/68002/the-battle-of-polytopia-conquers-the-competition-to-take-the-pc-indie-pitch-crown-at-sweden-game-arena-18/